ssamot/ce888/suggestions.md

 ### Cause and effect

-Understanding cause from effect in pairs of data is of paramount important; for example one might want to understand if the raise in height is causing a drop in temperature or the other way around.
+Understanding cause from effect in pairs of data is of paramount importance; for example one might want to understand if the raise in height is causing a drop in temperature or the other way around.
 This project will try to learn the causal direction of cause-effect pairs using recurrent neural networks.
 Data is presented as a set of collected datapoints (not a sequence, but we will treat it is us such) of various lengths and recurrent neural network should be trained to infer the causal direction of the data.

 **References:**